Fuzz loves the Strawberry Shortcake and Friends series of DVD’s. Her favorite character is Angel Cake, who is a temperamental artist.

 - Sift flour mixture, one-third at a time, into whites.
 Folding with a rubber spatula or wire whisk just until flour mixture disappears.
 Do no over-mix.

 - Turn batter into an ungreased 9 to 10 inch tube pan (highly recommend removal bottom tube pan).
-Bake 35 to 40 (mine was done in 35) minutes, until cake springs back when lightly touched.
+Bake 35 to 40 minutes, until cake springs back when lightly touched.
 Invert cake in pan and set on metal funnel or bottle.
 If using an angel food cake pan with legs, you won't have to worry about funnel or bottle.
 Let cool, then carefully loosen cake from side and center of pan.

 2 large egg whites